HarHarLinks/wireguard-rofi-waybar/README.md

 This will make a custom segment available to your Waybar.
 Leave the `"on-click"` line out if not using rofi.
 The `pkill` command and `"signal"` are used to instantly update the display after calling the rofi menu by clicking on the Waybar segment, so modify both occurences of the value (`6`) to a signal that is still unused in your Waybar config.

-Tip: You can add rofi arguments the `"exec"` setting to

 ```
     "custom/wireguard": {
         "format": "{}<big> 嬨</big>",